 SUP: Specific Use Permits (SUP) are also a specialized form of zoning.
 An SUP allows a use that may be appropriate in some locations in a given district but not all.
 SUPs are used for day care centers, private club permits, arcades, and several other uses.

 H: The City of Plano also has a heritage resource designation.
-The "H" designation is applied to properties of historic significance, with approval by the Heritage Commission, the Planning and Zoning Commission, and the City Council.
+The "H" designation is applied to properties of historic significance, with approval by the Heritage Commission, the Planning & Zoning Commission, and the City Council.

 How can Property Owners get Involved?

-Information on new zoning and development applications may be viewed here: Current Projects/Zoning Cases
+Information on new zoning and development applications may be viewed here: Current Projects/Zoning Cases Opens a New Window.

-Tips for Presentations Before the Planning and Zoning Commission & City Council
+Tips for Presentations Before the Planning & Zoning Commission and City Council

 Homeowner groups should designate two or three representatives to speak on their behalf, rather than have 50 people say the same thing repeatedly.
 It is much more effective to ask your group to stand to show opposition or support.